 In addition to completion of requirements for scheduling study training, site study staff will carry out other activities to prepare staff for study training and, ultimately, the conduct of the study.
-Under the supervision of the IoR or other designated staff member(s), the site staff should:
+Under the supervision of the IoR or other designated staff member(s), the site staff will:

-- Hire staff (if needed) - Designate site study staff team and assess local training needs - Provide orientation and background training locally, as needed, including: - Local staffing and organizational plan (including roles and responsibilities) - Local site operations - o Local role-specific training and certification - Other local requirements

-Complete "mock visits" using study implementation materials, ideally in clinic and laboratory facilities that will be used for the study

-Review and become thoroughly familiar with the study protocol, informed consent documents, case report forms (CRFs), training materials, other study implementation materials (i.e. Study Specific Procedures {SSP}or other Manuals), and site Standard Operating Procedures (SOPs)

-Review and become familiar with the study-specific specimen management plan and the "chain of custody" for study samples

-Discuss and develop SOPs (as needed) and other local study implementation materials Identify questions, issues, and problems requiring training team input
+- Hire staff (if needed) - Designate site study staff team and assess local training needs - Provide orientation and background training locally, as needed, including: - Local staffing and organizational plan (including roles and responsibilities) - Local site operations - Local role-specific training and certification - Other local requirements - Complete "mock visits" using study implementation materials, ideally in clinic and laboratory facilities that will be used for the study - Review and become thoroughly familiar with the study protocol, informed consent documents, case report forms (CRFs), training materials, other study implementation materials (i.e. Study Specific Procedures {SSP} or other Manuals), and site Standard Operating Procedures (SOPs) - Review and become familiar with the study-specific specimen management plan and the "chain of custody" for study samples - Discuss and develop SOPs (as needed) and other local study implementation materials - Identify questions, issues, and problems requiring training team input

-Cuidalines for Cabadulina URTN Chudy Casaifia Trainina Guidelines for Scheduling HPTN Study-Specific Training (based on Study Site Activation Requirements) 10 To be completed prior to scheduling study-specific training: 1 Current Federal Wide Assurance number in place for the study site institution(s) 2 Completion of US FDA 30-day review period/safe to proceed notice (if applicable) 3 Local regulatory authority approval of the study protocol (if applicable) 4 Signed Clinical Trials Agreement (CTA) (if applicable) 5 Hiring of adequate staff prior to training (as determined by the site/protocol team) 6 Documentation of current HSP training for all key site personnel 7 Documentation of current GCP training by all key site personnel 8 Pharmacy Establishment Plan and approval from DAIDS Pharmaceutical Affairs Branch (PAB) (if applicable) Well-developed draft SOP for product management and accountability Pharmacist training as deemed required by PAB and team Draft plan or SOP for specific requirements for particular study agent Draft plan for regimens and administration Draft product prescriptions 9 All import approvals for study products (if applicable) 10 11 SDMC confirmation of adequate preparation for training based on the following: Any required data management certification (e.g. Medidata) Well-developed draft SOP for data management, including data QA/QC procedures (final version required before activation, a well-developed draft must be available before training) Well-developed draft SOP for randomization, if applicable Availability of SDMC-provided electronic data management system or required data management materials onsite, well-developed draft translated versions, if required